legumeinfo/pandagma/README.md

     mkdir /path/to/pandagma/work_dir # create work dir on fast, node-local storage singularity run --env NPROC=<number of cpus> --env WORK_DIR=/path/to/work/dir pandagma.sif run

-### Installation method 2: manual installation of scripts and dependencies
+### Installation method 2: manual installation of bin and dependencies

-The scripts should be added to your path - either by copying them to a directory that is in your path (e.g. `cp scripts/* ~/bin/`), or by adding the script directory to your path (e.g. `export PATH=$PATH:~/src/pandagma/scripts` ... if that is where you have them).
+The bin should be added to your path - either by copying them to a directory that is in your path (e.g. `cp bin/* ~/bin/`), or by adding the script directory to your path (e.g. `export PATH=$PATH:~/src/pandagma/bin` ... if that is where you have them).

 Also, these dependencies are required: bioperl, mmseqs, dagchainer, and mcl.